Phase Transition in Taxi Dynamics and Impact of Ridesharing: Limitations and Universality of Numerical Simulations

+For commuter pick-up's, it is important to note that our simulation follows a booking algorithm, in which taxis near the pick-up points know the exact position of the pick-up, and the nearest available taxi will always accept the booking and start moving to the pick-up point right away.
+We thus do not focus on accommodating taxi-hailing on the street, and we do not accurately model the time it takes for each commuter to board the taxi before heading towards the destination.
+The drivers also do not have the choice of rejecting the assigned commuter.
 While other realistic details may affect the microscopic experience of individual taxis and commuters, the qualitative effects of supply and demand of the taxis on average waiting or trip times, etc. should not be affected, which we tested with extensive (though not necessarily thorough) simulations of various different microscopic details.
 When comparing to the empirical data, one should note that the rate of commuter generation and the number of taxis in the simulation are both parameters indicating the effective demand and supply, and should not be interpreted literarily.
 For example, the actual optimal number of taxis in a city would deviate from the $N^*$ obtained from the simulation, since occasionally taxi drivers may refuse to accept the assigned booking or be unable to find the commuter (which tends to increase $N^*$), while road-side taxi-hailing may increase the efficiency of the pick-up's (which tends to lower $N^*$).
-Nevertheless, the characteristic dependence of the taxi dynamics on the increase/decrease of taxi supply/demand based on simulation should still be useful for predicting similar characteristics of the empirical data.
+Nevertheless, the characteristic dependence of the taxi dynamics on the increase/decrease of taxi supply/demand based on simulation should still be useful for predicting similar characteristics from the empirical data.